Candice Swanepoel Cuts Loose, Bares Her Decolletage During Rio Carnival

-Candice Swanepoel appeared to be having the time of her life in Rio Carnival 2019 if her latest Instagram snaps are any indication.
+Candice Swanepoel appeared to be having the time of her life at the Rio Carnival 2019 if her latest Instagram snaps are any indication.
 In one, the gorgeous supermodel cut loose and lifted her glittery top to expose black star-shaped nipple covers, all of which was shared on Instagram.
 Shortly after the snap was taken, she headed out to party and dance until dawn with Eduardo Bravin, according to Daily Mail.

-The fun snap of her purposeful wardrobe malfunction showcased her lithe and fit physique perfectly.
-In it, the smiling 30-year-old stunner additionally wore a skimpy black skirt that had a slit up to there, revealing plenty of sun-kissed thigh.
+The fun snap of her purposeful wardrobe malfunction, which showcased her lithe and fit physique perfectly.
+In it, the smiling 30-year-old stunner additionally wore a skimpy black skirt that had a slit up to her waist, revealing plenty of sun-kissed thigh.

 Her hair was fashioned with clips that held her hair up in dual top buns.
 And, how better to celebrate properly and uninhibited than securing any errant locks that could flap in the wind and get in the way?

-The shot clearly impressed and comments ranged from playfully telling Swanepoel that she was being “naughty” to speculation as to whether the Victoria’s Secret model was in a relationship with Bravin.
+The shot clearly impressed, and comments ranged from playfully telling Swanepoel that she was being “naughty,” to speculation as to whether the Victoria’s Secret model was in a relationship with Bravin.
 For the record, the two are buddies, and she has been with her boyfriend, Hermann Nicoli, for quite some time.

 Bravin also shared pictures of the two dancing together on a float during one of the event’s parades.
 The drop-dead gorgeous Swanepoel strutted her stuff and her lithe and sexy body illustrates perfectly why she was picked as one of the ladies of Maxim’s “Hot 100 List.”